Sign In

 www.cardiff.gov.uk

-Bedroom tax
+Bedroom tax (size restriction)

-If you live in a Council or Housing Association home and have one or more ‘spare’ bedrooms your Housing Benefit may be reduced – this is often referred to as the ‘bedroom tax.’
+If you live in a Council or Housing Association home and have one or more ‘spare’ bedrooms your Housing Benefit may be reduced.
+This is often referred to as the ‘bedroom tax.’
 Children are expected to share a bedroom.

 No. This will not affect you if:

-• You, and your partner, are of pension credit qualifying age
+• you and your partner are of pension credit qualifying age,

-• You have a shared ownership tenancy
+• you have a shared ownership tenancy.

-You are allowed one bedroom for:
+You are allowed 1 bedroom for:

-• Every adult couple
+• Every adult couple.

-• Any other adult (16 or over)
+• Any other adult (16 or over).

-• Any two children of the same sex aged under 16
+• Any 2 children of the same sex aged under 16.

-• Any other child
+• Any other child.

-• A carer who does not normally live with you but provides a member of your household with overnight care
+• A carer who does not normally live with you but provides a member of your household with overnight care.

 Children who normally live elsewhere are not counted.

-You can use the bedroom calculatorExternal link opens in a new window to get an idea of how this could affect you.
+You can use the bedroom calculator to get an idea of how this could affect you.

-In very exceptional cases your landlord may consider reclassifying your home as a smaller property.
+In very exceptional cases, your landlord may consider reclassifying your home as a smaller property.
 If your landlord does this, and reduces your rent, your claim will be looked at again and a decision will be made whether to revise your benefit.

 Disabled children